 Despite census data that shows 37% of the US population consists of people of color, only 10% of children’s books published have diversity content.
 Using the Multicultural Children’s Book Day holiday, the MCBD Team are on a mission to change all of that.

-Your turn: Have you read this book with your little readers yet?
+Your turn: Which of these books have you read with your little readers?
 Feel free to share in the comments.